linode/manager/TESTING.md

 directory.
 These browser tests are written in Node.js using the [WebdriverIO](https://webdriver.io) selenium framework.
 The configuration files for the WDIO test runner can be found in `e2e/config`.

+Prior to running the tests, you must set `MANAGER_USER=` and `MANAGER_PASS` env variables in your `.env` file.
+These credentials will be used to login prior to each test.

 ##### Dependencies